Suggestion: Watch the 5 minutes video tutorial before reading this article

 - Ownership of property

-- Your rights to rent out your property, and making a profit from it
+- Your rights to let your property, and making a profit

-- Easement (which is a word for a person that rents land from a landowner, during a limited time)
+- Easement (a word for a person that rents land from a landowner for a limited time)

 The Foreign Exchange Transactions Act